nintervik/vmWalkingKit/README.md

 * The tool should work with Maya 2017-2020 but it will perform best with later versions of Maya, especially with Maya 2019 and 2020.
 * When closing the tool, **always use the File->Quit option**.
 Do this operation before closing Maya or opening a new scene.

-You can watch this installation tutorial [video](https://vimeo.com/430754588) too instead of reading all the following steps.
+You can watch this 10 minute installation tutorial [video](https://vimeo.com/430754588) too instead of reading all the following steps.

 1. Download the latest release .zip from the release [section](https://github.com/nintervik/vmWalkingKit/releases) of the repository and unzip it anywhere on your computer.<br/>
 2. Inside the *vmWalkingKit_v091* folder, you’ll find six items:<br/>